- Why is this medication prescribed?

 A history of high blood pressure is not an exclusionary condition to use of Phentermine; however, blood pressure does need to be under adequate control (e.g., ideally systolic blood pressure <135 mm Hg and diastolic blood pressure <85 mm Hg) prior to beginning the program.
 We assess blood pressure at every visit, referring patients back to their primary care provider for more adequate blood pressure monitoring in the event that it does become too high.

 However, as our results show, average blood pressure for participants in the program actually decreases from the first visit.

 The number of patients who actually experience an increase in blood pressure as they progress through the program is quite small.

 A history of hypothyroidism and use of thyroid replacement medication should not exclude participation, if the amount of thyroid medication a participant is taking is appropriate to what they need.
 Thyroid medication can produce symptoms of high blood pressure, heart racing, jitteriness, and anxiety, similar to being on a strong stimulant.
 Compounding this over-medicated condition with another stimulant, such as Phentermine, could exacerbate these symptoms.
-However, as long as this over-medicated condition was avoided, Phentermine use by someone on thyroid replacement should not be a problem.
+However, if this over-medicated condition was avoided, Phentermine use by someone on thyroid replacement should not be a problem.

 This is a question that is best answered by your primary care prescribing provider or psychiatrist.